cunnane/xloil/docs/source/xlOil_Python/Rtd.rst

 Native async:

-    * Pro: Lighter weight compared to RTD
+    * Pro: Less overhead compared to RTD
     * Pro: works with manual calc mode
-    * Con: tied to calc cycle, so any interruption cancels all async functions
+    * Con: tied to calc cycle, so any interruption cancels all asyncs functions

 The last con is particularly problematic for native async: *any* user interaction with Excel will interrupt the calc, so whilst native async functions can run asynchronously with each other, they